Ed Hindson

 Edward Hindson (December 21, 1944 – July 2, 2022) was an American Christian evangelist and host of The King Is Coming, a syndicated television broadcast shown across the United States.
-Hindson wrote more than twenty books that deal with Bible prophecy and the imminent return of Jesus.
+A dispensationalist, Hindson wrote more than twenty books that deal with Bible prophecy and the imminent return of Jesus.
 He was a professor of Old Testament studies and eschatology at Liberty University in Lynchburg, Virginia, and a frequent speaker on prophecy.

 Life and career

 Hindson graduated from William Tyndale College in Farmington Hills, Michigan.
-He completed a DPhil at the University of South Africa and also held a number of degrees such as an MA and Th.D. from Trinity Evangelical Divinity School, PhD from Durham University, Doctor of Hebrew Letters Hebrew Union College-Jewish Institute of Religion, ThM from Grace Theological Seminary and D.Min. from Westminster Theological Seminary.
+He completed a DPhil at the University of South Africa and also held a number of other degrees which includiedan MA and Th.D. from Trinity Evangelical Divinity School, PhD from Durham University, Doctor of Hebrew Letters Hebrew Union College-Jewish Institute of Religion, ThM from Grace Theological Seminary and D.Min. from Westminster Theological Seminary.
+He began teaching at Liberty University in 1974.

 His show, The King Is Coming, is aired on TBN, DayStar and other Christian television networks and stations.

 Hindson was named Dean of Liberty University's School of Religion on November 20, 2013.
+Hindson died in 2022 while he was still a Dean.